Transportation Benefit District

 Upcoming Board Meetings:

-Regular Board meetings are held on the second Monday of March and the second Monday of October of each year in the City of Lynnwood City Council Chambers starting at 6:00 PM.
+Regular Board meetings are held on the third Wednesday of March and the third Wednesday of October of each year in the City of Lynnwood City Council Chambers starting at 7:00 PM.
 In addition to the regular Board meetings, special Board meetings may be scheduled from time to time.

 TBD Board Members